-Gion Tsujiri specializes in the finest Uji tea and matcha sweets, and the chain’s Gion Main Store in Kyoto’s Gion area is popular for souvenirs and takeaway orders.
+Gion Tsujiri is a Kyoto-based store specializing in the finest Uji tea and matcha sweets.
+It was founded as an Uji tea specialty store by first-generation owner Tsuji Riemon in 1860 and followed by Tsuji Tokujiro.
+The chain’s main store in Kyoto’s Gion area is popular for souvenirs and takeaway orders.

 Here are five popular products from the shop’s extensive lineup.
 Be sure to check out Gion Tsujiri, and experience the shop’s concept and commitment to their product.

 - Popular among tea professionals and in homes